Man and woman using electronic devices, checking loan balances

 Adding a co-borrower to your loan application could help you get better terms if your co-borrower has a strong credit standing.
 A co-borrower shares responsibility for paying back the borrowed money.

-At Achieve, having a qualified co-applicant could get you an interest rate discount on a personal loan, saving you money on interest over the life of the loan.
+At Achieve, having a qualified co-applicant could get you an interest rate discount on a personal loan, saving you money on interest.
 Having a co-signer could also help you get a loan that you might not qualify for on your own.

 4. Take a shorter term